mspnp/aks-baseline/07-workload-prerequisites.md

 # Workflow Prerequisites

 The AKS Cluster has been enrolled in [GitOps management](./06-gitops), wrapping up the infrastructure focus of the [AKS secure Baseline reference implementation](./).
 Follow the steps below to create the TLS certificate that the Ingress Controller will serve for Application Gateway to connect to your web app.
-If you already have access to an appropriate certificate, or can procure one from your organization, consider doing so and skipping the generations steps below.
-The following will describe using a self-signed cert for instructive purposes only.

 ## Steps

 ## Generate the wildcard certificate for the Ingress Controller using Azure KeyVault

 > :book: Contoso Bicycle needs to procure a CA certificate for the web site.
 As this is going to be a user-facing site, they purchase an EV cert from their CA.  This will serve in front of the Azure Application Gateway.
 They will also procure another one, a standard cert, to be used with the AKS Ingress Controller.
 This one is not EV, as it will not be user facing.

-:warning: Do not use the certificate created by this scripts for actual deployments.
-The use of self-signed certificates are provided for ease of illustration purposes only.
-For your cluster, use your organization's requirements for procurement and lifetime management of TLS certificates, _even for development purposes_.

 1. Obtain the Azure Key Vault details and give the current user permissions to create certificates.